johnsblevins/AzureLandingZones/Templates/entscalelz/README.md

 ### Asc Configuration for AppServices and KeyVaults
 The **policies.json** template attempts to enable Asc for AppServices and KeyVaults.
 While these services are available in MAG, the Asc extensions for them are not.
 As a result the following errors are received "The name 'AppServices' is not a valid name.
 Possible pricing bundle names: VirtualMachines, SqlServers, StorageAccounts, KubernetesService, ContainerRegistry." and "The name 'KeyVaults' is not a valid name.
 Possible pricing bundle names: VirtualMachines, SqlServers, StorageAccounts, KubernetesService, ContainerRegistry."
 The workaround involves removing ASC references to AppServices and KeyVaults in the **policies.json** template file as described below:
-1. Replace the following code block:
+1. Replace the following code block for AppServices ASC Reference:
 ```
   {
     "type": "Microsoft.Security/pricings",